Living rural in the city is great – you can do it, too.

 L'encyclopedie de la Cuisine Canadienne by Jehanne Benoit and Mrs. Appleyard's Family Kitchen

-Jehanne Benoit’s “l’encyclopedia de la cuisine canadienne,” beside Mrs. Appleyard’s Family Kitchen.
-(I’ve since replaced the cabinet shelves with glass.
-But the same books remain!)
+Jehanne Benoit’s “l’Encyclopedie de la cuisine canadienne,” beside Mrs. Appleyard’s Family Kitchen.

 Red pepper jelly recipe in French – along with many others

-But as Swedish venture would have it, one can now get it at IKEA.
-And you can get elderflower or elderberry tea at the Polish bakery.
+As Swedish venture would have it, one can now get it at IKEA.
+You can also get elderflower or elderberry tea at the Polish bakery.

 So I’m making the jelly today.
 The peppers are drying out, on the old side, so they were fabulously easy to de-string and seed, though more difficult to chop.
 The wasp-stung hand had some work to do.
 Presently I’m waiting for the four hours to elapse for the peppers to sit in salt.